 A community exploring the frontier of AI software engineering in Northern Ireland.

-Come to our first event →AI systems have become very capable of developing software, mostly by working with a human in a pair programming way.
+AI systems have become very capable of developing software, mostly by working with a human in a pair programming way.

 However, people have started to run more ambitious experiments.
 Initially, the focus was on automatically implementing software at the ticket level.
 More recently, people have started pushing toward fully automating the creation of software end to end, from an initial idea to a working commercial product.